mahmoudfouadbadwy/PersonalFinance/README.md

-# PersonalFinance
+# PersonalFinance SwiftUI
-An app that allowing users to keep track of his/her expense and income.
+An app that allows users to keep track of his/her expense and income.